 I think it is fair to say that many of us dream about the perfect laundry room and welcome any laundry room ideas.
 If not, you’re going to change your mind very soon.
 Whether you have a substantially sized room or just a corner of your kitchen, you can transform any space into the perfect laundry room area.

-From different types of drying racks, the benefits of a sink, wallpaper and colour ideas to even dog showers, we have a vast range of diy utility room ideas for you to use in your own home!
+From different types of drying racks, the benefits of a sink, wallpaper and color ideas to even dog showers, we have a vast range of diy utility room ideas for you to use in your own home!

-Choose a clothes drying rack
+Choose a clothes drying rack and clothes airer

-Having a drying rack is not only a good laundry room idea if you don’t own a tumble dryer, but it's great for airing out those delicate items.
+Having a clothes drying rack or a clothes airer is not only a good laundry room idea if you don’t own a tumble dryer, but it's great for airing out those delicate items.
 If you have room, a free-standing drying rack is fine, but if you want to keep the floor clear and create more space, opt for a hanging drying rack, or a wall-mounted drying rack.
 Both of these will be practical but are also the perfect farmhouse laundry décor item - inspired by the cottagecore trend that has arisen in the past year.

 However, if you have space and want to get really fancy, then install fitted slide-out drying shelves to air out your garments.
 Not only are these super sleek, but they are one of the best small laundry room ideas as they don’t take up extra space.

-Soak items in a laundry room sink
+Soak items in a deep Belfast sink

 For those of you who want farmhouse laundry décor, choose an old fashioned, deep farmhouse sink that will allow you to soak many items at once (plus they look just the part)!
 If you can, pair your deep sink with a cabinet so that it is a quaint utility room sink cabinet.
 Not only fabulously vintage, but a laundry room sink with cabinet also provides added storage – something we all need to hide away that mountain of odd socks!